 There is a special rule for law enforcement officers and firefighters.
 Time spent in training programs is compensable unless the following criteria are met:

-- 1) Attendance is outside regular working hours; and - 2) The training is specialized or follow-up training; and would be adversely affected" by his failure to attend the training program, lecture, or meeting.
-29 C.F.R. § 785.28.
+- 1) Attendance is outside regular working hours; and - 2) The training is specialized or follow-up training: and - 3) The training is required by a governmental organization.